|

 Tuareg culture and way of life.
 The festival

-takes place in Mali, in the oasis Essakane,
+takes place in Mali.

 Most of the festival's attendees are Tuareg nomads who arrive